-Wardens are officeholders who are generally responsible for administering the financial and property affairs of our churches and parishes.
+Wardens are generally responsible for administering the financial and property affairs of the church or parish.

-Each church usually has three wardens.
-If your parish is administered as a whole\, there is usually three wardens for the parish who also double as the wardens of each church of the parish.
+Each church usually has three wardens (Schedule 1 - Rule 2.9).
+If your parish is administered as a whole (Schedule 2 - Rule 2.9), there are usually three wardens for the parish who also double as the wardens of each church of the parish.

-\ Administering your parish as whole is an alternative to administering your parish on the basis of its church or churches.
+Administering your parish as whole is an alternative to administering your parish on the basis of its church or churches.
 If your parish wants to consider changing its model of administration, you should refer to the opening provisions of the Parish Administration Ordinance 2008.
 This can be found on our website www.sds.asn.au.